gshanemiller/reinvent/doc/kv_rpc_design.md

 In any case the problem space is mainly those events which overlap in time in the server.
 And that happens when the server wants to increase throughput by running events in parallel.
 The counter example violates linearizability because the response for `W(0) C` came before the request for `R(1) B` so B should have read 0 not 1.

-This nifty definition however elides one important detail in the following diagram.
-It's  exactly the valid diagram above however with an asterisk `*` indicating the point of linearizability plus labeled timestamps.
+This nifty definition however elides one important detail.
+The following diagram reproduces the valid case above with an asterisk `*` indicating *linearizability points*.
 Asterisks show the point in time at which the write (read) is logically and atomically complete:

 ```
      W(0)  A               R(1) A              W(0) C